 How many Exercises Should I Do?

 Start with just a few minutes of exercise at a time.
-Any exercise is better than none, and that helps your body slowly get used to being active.
+Any activity is better than none, and that helps your body slowly get used to being active.

 Your goal is to work up to half an hour most days of the week to get the full benefits from exercise.